team-telnyx/demo-python-telnyx/call-center-texml/README.md

 *API_KEY:* This is your Telnyx API Key available [here](https://portal.telnyx.com/#/app/api-keys).

 *PROD:* Defaults to True.
 You can set this to either True or False.
-If set to True, the scheduled jobs for updating connections and sending balance notifications will run.
+If set to True, the scheduled jobs for updating connections and sending balance notifications will run in intervals.

 *SLACK_URL:* The slack url will be found on the slack app for incoming webhooks.
 More on this can be found [here](https://api.slack.com/messaging/webhooks).

 *NGROK_URL:* For the project you will ned ngrok installed and running.
 Grad the url you got from step 2 and place here.

+*OUTBOUND_PROFILE_ID:* This is the ID of the outbound profile assigned to your connections.
+Used to know what connections to grab from your account.

 Save this file.
 If these are correct, you should now have everthing you need to run the app.

-#### 9. Configure your Answer XML file.
+#### 10. Configure your Answer XML file.

 On the condition that the agent hangs up, how do you want this to be handled?